Interviews with Respected Elder Bushi, Choki Motobu Regarding Real Self-Defense - (Jissen) Episodes

 "My father, Mr. Ryōjin Kin, used to tell me very often that you (Mr. Motobu) are a real bushi, samurai.
-My father also told me that Matsumora remarked about you, that 'When the man called Choki Motobu came to my (Matsumora's) place, we practiced kumite.
-Motobu punched my face one time during kumite training.
+My father also told me that Matsumora remarked about you, that 'When the man called Motobu came to my (Matsumora's) place, we practiced irikumi (kumite).
+Motobu punched my face one time during irikumi training.
 I really thought this Motobu had great martial arts skills for such a young man.'
 Matsumora Sensei praised your skill greatly.
 Was this story true?"

 Motobu continued: "There was a bushi named Kameya from Shuri Kubagawa.
 He was ten years older than me and very strong.
 I could barely block his attack with two hands.
 He used to treat me roughly from the ages of of eighteen or nineteen to twenty-one or twenty-two.
 So I trained very hard, and when I turned twenty-three, he couldn't beat me any more."

 1. The site of former magistrate's office of Satsuma in Naha.

 Interview #3 Episode When Choki Motobu Tricked His Friends by Wearing a Mask